Meet Building Safety Act requirements for higher-risk buildings

 The Building Safety Act 2022 creates a new regime for higher-risk buildings in England.
 Once such a building is occupied, someone must be legally responsible for its ongoing safety.
 That person is the Accountable Person (AP).

-If your building is 18 metres or more in height (or has 7 or more storeys) and contains at least 2 residential units, you must have an Accountable Person in place.
-Failing to do so is a criminal offence that can result in unlimited fines and imprisonment.
+If your building is 18 metres or more in height (or has 7 or more storeys) and contains at least 2 residential units, someone will be the Accountable Person - the role arises automatically by operation of law from ownership and repairing obligations, not by appointment.
+What matters is identifying who holds it: failing to comply with specific AP duties (such as occupying an unregistered building) is a criminal offence that can result in unlimited fines and imprisonment.

 This guide explains who can be an AP, how to determine whether you need one or multiple APs, and the critical importance of understanding that AP duties cannot be delegated to others.